 Damaged hair is already fragile, so overdoing it on the shampoo can potentially make matters worse.
 Whether your strands are fragile as a result of heat damage, salon color, or chemical services, washing every three days or so with a gentle, sulfate-free shampoo is optimal.
 When you do decide to wash your hair, we recommend using Pureology’s Strength Cure Shampoo and Conditioner.
 This sulfate-free system cleanses and helps fortify, strengthen, and repair damaged, color-treated hair.

 If you’re dealing with dandruff:

 Interested in more expert hair advice?
-Use our salon locator to book an appointment at a salon near you.
+Use our salon locator to book an appointment with a stylist near you.